sverweij/dependency-cruiser/doc/faq.md

 - [Contact](#contact)

 ## Troubleshooting
-### Q: Typescript, coffeescript or livescript dependencies don't show up.
+### Q: TypeScript, coffeescript or livescript dependencies don't show up.
 How can I fix that?
 **A**: Install the compiler you use in the same spot dependency-cruiser is installed (or vv).

 Dependency-cruiser doesn't come shipped with the necessary transpilers to